 CHESLA is a quasi-public agency established in 1982 pursuant to Section 4 of the Connecticut Higher Education Supplemental Loan Authority Act, Public Act 82-313 of the Connecticut General Assembly.
 CHESLA was established to assist students, their parents and institutions of higher education in financing the cost of higher education through its bond funds.
 CHESLA maintains separate financial statement accounts for its agency operating fund, bond funds, and other programs.
-The 1990 Bond Fund is governed by the 1990 Revenue Bond Resolution, as amended, supplemented and restated, pursuant to which all outstanding bonds were issued prior to 2003 and after 2007.
-The 2019 Bond Fund is governed by the 2019 Revenue Bond Resolution, as amended, supplemented and restated, pursuant to which all outstanding bonds were issued during 2019.
+The 1990 Bond Fund is governed by the 1990 Revenue Bond Resolution, as amended, supplemented and restated, pursuant to which bonds were issued prior to 2003 and after 2007.
+The 2019 Bond Fund is governed by the 2019 Revenue Bond Resolution, as amended, supplemented and restated by the 2019 Revenue Bond Resolution, as amended, supplemented and restated by the 2019 Revenue Bond Resolution, as amended, supplemented and restated by the 2019 Revenue Bond Resolution, as amended, supplemented and restated by the 2019 Revenue Bond Resolution, as amended, supplemented and restated by the 2019 Revenue Bond Resolution, as amended, supplemented and restated by the 2019 Revenue Bond Resolution, as amended, supplemented and restated, pursuant to which bonds were issued during 2019 and 2020.